jarp0l/discord.py-bot-boilerplate/README.md

 This is a pretty basic boilerplate for discord.py bot.
 It features two example cogs as well.

-The bot token should be placed in a `.env` file in this format:
+The bot token is to be placed in a `.env` file in this format:

 `BOT_TOKEN = <PLACE_TOKEN_HERE>`

+---

+Also check the branch [for_virtual_env](https://github.com/jarp0l/discord.py-bot-boilerplate/tree/for_virtual_env) for running the bot in virtual environment.

 ---